-The Silver Reef Casino Resort hotel has 206 non-smoking rooms and suites, beautiful Mt.
-Baker views, inroom tablets, and free Wi-Fi to enhance your stay.
+The hotel has 206 rooms & suites, beautiful Mt.
+Baker views, complementary Silver Signature breakfast and Wi-Fi.
 The Diamond Executive floor level restricted access, is a private lounge with upgraded amenities, and home to Diamond, Ruby, Emerald & Sapphire specialty suites.
 All hotel rooms on the property are non-smoking and pets are not allowed.
-The casino offers Stay & Play packages including both spa and golf.

 There are restaurants & baristas located throughout the casino.
-The Steak House, Panasia, the Red River Café and Pizzanini to name a few.
+The Steak House, Panasia, the Red River Café to name a few.

 There are 15 table games including Blackjack, Craps, Spanish 21, Fortune PaiGow, Roulette, Three Card Poker, Four Card Poker, and the Ultimate Texas Hold'Em.
-Our friendly dealers provide each guest with top-notch service in a warm, elegant, and inviting atmosphere.
+A weekly Blackjack Tournament happens every Tuesday.